By using this site, you agree to the Privacy Policy and Terms of Use.

 2. Add rinsed jasmine rice and stir to coat grains lightly with the ginger-infused oil.

 3. Pour in the chicken broth and bring to a gentle boil.
+This step is vital for proper cooking.

-4. Reduce heat to low and add chicken breast whole, carrot, and potato pieces to the pot.
+4. Reduce heat to low and add the chicken breast whole, carrot, and potato pieces to the pot.

-Serving Suggestions
+Serving Suggestions for Your Sick Toddler

 Nutrient Amount (per serving)